-Women as far as the eye can see: nearly 1,000 participants took part in the World Early Childhood Conference 2026.
+Women as far as the eye can see: 1,000 participants took part in the Conference at the Goetheanum.
 (Photo: PädSek/GG)

 also took in the beauty of the Great Hall.
-(Photos: Goetheanum/Xue Li/PädSek/GG)
+(Photos: Goetheanum/Xue Li)

 «Remember: fill in the leaves!»: Lourdes Tormes from IASWECE and Philipp Reubke from the Pedagogical Section, the main representatives of the two conference organisers, welcomed those present each morning with charm and humour.
 (Photo: PädSek/GG)